5 Inference for simple linear regression

 5.9.2 Estimating \(\sigma_{\epsilon}\)

-You may have noticed that the denominator in ?eq-slr-reg-se is \(n - 2\) not \(n\) or \(n-1\).
+You may have noticed that the denominator in Equation 5.8 is \(n - 2\) not \(n\) or \(n-1\).
 The value \(n - 2\) is called the degrees of freedom for simple linear regression.
 The degrees of freedom are how many observations are available to understand variability about the line.
 We need two observations to make a line.
-Therefore any additional observations help us understand variability about the line.
-We will talk more about how we use degrees of freedom for inference based on the Central Limit Theorem in Section 5.9 .
+Therefore the remaining \(n-2\) observations help us understand variability about the line.
+We will talk more about how we use degrees of freedom for inference based on the Central Limit Theorem as we define the distribution to compute confidence intervals and conduct hypothesis tests.

 5.9.3 Hypothesis test for the slope

-The overall goals hypothesis tests for a slope are the same when using methods based on the Central Limit Theorem as they are when using simulation-based methods.
+The overall goals hypothesis tests for a slope are the same when using methods based on the Central Limit Theorem as previously described in Section 5.6.
 We define a null and alternative hypothesis, conduct testing assuming the null hypothesis is true, and draw a conclusion based on an assessment of the evidence against the null hypothesis.
-The main difference between these two approaches is in how we quantify the variability in \(\hat{\beta}_1\) and thus define the null distribution.
+The main difference between the simulation-based approach in Section 5.7 is in how we quantify the variability in \(\hat{\beta}_1\) and thus obtain the null distribution.
 In Section 5.7.2 we used permutation sampling to generate the null distribution.
 We’ll see that by the Central Limit Theorem we have results that specify exactly how the null distribution is defined.

 The steps for conducting a hypothesis test based on the Central Limit Theorem are the following: